integrateddatasvc/agency-registry/README.md

 **THIS PROJECT IS IN EARLY STAGE**

-This project aims at compiling information around government agencies, data archives, research centers, and other organizations producing and providing access to statistical and scientific data, with a focus on access.
+This project aims at compiling information around government agencies, data archives, research centers, and other organizations producing and publishing statistical and scientific data, with a focus on documenting coverage and data access mechanisms.

 This includes:
 - Organization profile: web site, location, contact information